italia/verificac19-sdk/docs/en/CUSTOM_CRL.md

 }
 ```

-Then export your custom CRL as a singleton.
+Then export an instance as singleton.

 ```js
 const crlManager = new MyCRLManager();